-The dinh is a shrine found in most Vietnamese villages, where people gather on certain religious occasions to participate in ceremonies for the well-being, prosperity, and longevity of the local territorial group and its members.5 The dinh is a Vietnamese institution similar in scope and function to the Japanese finja or Shinto Shrine, where traditionally local tutelary deities are venerated for the protection of the living.
-Gatherings of a nonreligious character which have community-wide interest also take place at the dinh.
+The Memorial Day Celebration at the Dinh.
+The dinh is a shrine found in most Vietnamese villages, where people gather on certain religious occasions to participate in ceremonies for the well-being, prosperity, and longevity of the local territorial group and its members.1 The dinh is a Vietnamese institution similar in scope and function to the Japanese jinja or Shinto Shrine, where traditionally local tutelary deities are venerated for the protection of the living.
+Gatherings of a non-religious character which have community-wide interest also take place at the dinh.
 A distinction might be made, then, between the dinh, on the one hand, and the temple or pagoda, on the other.
-The dinh and its ceremonies are oriented toward the territorial unit and the living, whereas, the temple or pagoda and the attendant rituals focus upon the kinship unit and the dead.6 The temples and pagodas and the concern with ancestor veneration are ordinarily associated with Buddhism, while the dinh and the emphasis on the well-being of the living is an indigenous form of animism.
+The dinh and its ceremonies are oriented toward the territorial unit and the living, whereas, the temple or pagoda and the attendant rituals focus upon the kinship unit and the dead.2 The temples and pagodas and the concern with ancestor veneration are ordinarily associated with Buddhism, while the dinh and the emphasis on the well-being of the living is an indigenous form of animism.
 While these distinctions may not be made by the villagers, participation in both form an important part of the religious life of the community.